tsl0922/ttyd/README.md

-    --readonly, -R          Do not allow clients to write to the TTY --client-option, -t     Send option to client (format: key=value), repeat to add more options --check-origin, -O      Do not allow websocket connection from different origin --once, -o              Accept only one client and exit on disconnection --browser, -B           Open terminal with the default system browser --index, -I             Custom index.html path
+    --readonly, -R          Do not allow clients to write to the TTY --client-option, -t     Send option to client (format: key=value), repeat to add more options --check-origin, -O      Do not allow websocket connection from different origin --max-clients, -m       Maximum clients to support (default: 0, no limit) --once, -o              Accept only one client and exit on disconnection --browser, -B           Open terminal with the default system browser --index, -I             Custom index.html path